d-zucho/obsidian_the_grind/010 - Programming/012 - JavaScript/JavaScript Engine.md

 | CPU utilization is more                               | CPU utilization is less                       |
 | Examples: C, C++, C#                                  | Python, Ruby, Perl, MATLAB                    |
 |                                                       |                                               |

+When running an [[Interpreter|interpreter]], if the code is long enough, and especially if there are multiple long loops, using a [[Compiler|compiler]] would be, not only quicker, but also more efficient.
+> This is because, instead of having to run a function in a loop, for example, a few dozen times (or for however many required by the loop), it can replace it with the value it already knows it needs to be